Before You Go: National Park Changes To Be Aware Of in 2022

 It should be noted that the scope of timed-entry permits varies from park to park.

-For instance, Glacier National Park used timed-entry permits last year for the Going to the Sun Road and will continue them for GTS in 2022 from late May through mid-September, adding them for visits to the North Fork.
-Meanwhile, Zion started requiring timed-entry permits in 2022 for hikers who want to make use of the Angels Landing Trail from April 1st, while Arches National Park's timed-entry permits will apply to all day-use visitors between April 3rd and October 3rd.
+Meanwhile, Zion started requiring timed-entry permits for hikers who want to make use of the Angels Landing Trail starting March 1st, 2023, while Arches National Park's timed-entry permits will apply to all day-use visitors between April 1st and October 31st, 2023.

 If you're planning an RV road trip to any of these national parks this year, they usually allow you to make timed-entry permit NPS reservations several months out, so jump on their websites and reserve a spot now.